swiftlang/swift-evolution/proposals/0xxx-is-case-expressions.md

 Littering all of these mostly-useless, unidiomatic properties on a large number of enums seems less than ideal.
 Since any option we choose for the `is case` operation would ideally extend nicely to a future `as case` operation, this seems like a compelling reason to prefer a different solution like the `is case `operator`.

-When it comes to actually synthesizing these properties, there are a few different options, each with a their own set of downsides:
+When it comes to actually synthesizing these properties, there are a few different options, each with a their own set of trade-offs:

 #### 1. Macro